rtflynn/OLC-inspired-console-3d-graphics-engine/README.md

 (4) Some words on Handles, perhaps threads, ...
 (5) Make a very simple 'level' to walk or fly around (6) Implement basic 'falling physics' ---- Harder than it sounds, this requires implementing collisions to detect the ground, etc.
+(7) Const-qualify everything ... (or don't?
+I mean, the sacrifice in readability is a bit heavy, but the safety guarantee is nice to have...)